id774/scripts/README.md

 ### Implementation Policy

-See [doc/POLICY](doc/POLICY) for detailed design and development standards across all supported languages, including Shell and Python implementations.
+See [doc/POLICY](doc/POLICY) for detailed design and development standards across all supported languages, including Shell Script, Python, and Ruby implementations.

 ---